Does this test have other names?

 Disseminated intravascular coagulation, a condition in which your body uses more fibrinogen

-Certain medicines can also lead to a longer thrombin time,.
-These include:
+Some medicines can also lead to a longer thrombin time.
+This include these blood-thinning medicines:

 Excessive bleeding or bruising

-Pregnancy problems.
-These include repeated miscarriages early in pregnancy, and abnormal bleeding after delivery.
+Pregnancy problems, such as repeated miscarriages early in pregnancy, and abnormal bleeding after delivery

 What other tests might I have along with this test?

-Your healthcare provider may recommend other tests to measure your blood's clotting ability.
+You may need other tests to measure your blood's clotting ability.
 These include:

 Reptilase time.
-Like thrombin time, this test measures the conversion of fibrinogen to fibrin.
-It shows if an unusually long thrombin time is because of heparin.
+Like thrombin time, this test measures how long it takes for fibrinogen to turn into fibrin.
+It shows if a long thrombin time is because of heparin.

 Prothrombin time.
-This test gives information about fibrinogen and other components that play a role in clot formation.
-It's also used to measure the effects of warfarin, a blood-thinning medicine.
+This test gives information about fibrinogen and other blood parts that help form clots.
+It's also used to measure the effects of warfarin.

 Activated partial thromboplastin time.
-This test also gives information about numerous factors involved in blood clotting and is used to measure the effects of heparin treatment.
+This test also gives information about factors in blood clotting.
+And it is used to measure the effects of heparin.